Group of people holding an award. The front row are seated and the back row is standing.

 Judging

-A small panel of people consider the nominations and put forward their winning selections to a meeting of the Full Council at the end of January.
+A small panel of people consider the nominations and put forward their winning selections to a meeting of the Full Council.

 Presentation of the awards

-The winners are invited to receive their awards at a special ceremony in February.
-This normally takes place on the last Monday in February.
+The winners are invited to receive their awards at a special ceremony.
 The Mayor of Farnham presents the awards.

 Recipients of Services to Farnham Awards